A guide to strategy: how to organize a company help desk, from the search for specific tools to the building of a solid customer relationship.

 But how to organize the help desk area in an efficient way?

-Let's see some tips on how to improve the strategy:
+Let's see some tips on how to improve this strategy:

 Train customer service operators: as we have already mentioned, in some cases it is the customer service operators who resolve the user/customer's problem directly, thus avoiding the opening of tickets and the handover to another office.
 This allows avoiding losses of time, fundamental for the operator, that it will be able to return to dedicate itself to the other demands, and for the customer.
 The latter, in fact, when he turns to customer service is for the presence of a problem that does not allow him to use the product or service purchased.
 If the resolution times are quick, the user will perceive in a limited way the discomfort related to the problem.
 If, on the other hand, the timeframe is long, the client's dissatisfaction will increase and they may choose to use another company for future purchases.

-This is a good way to improve interactions with clients/users: when dealing with clients, it is essential that they feel heard.
-This is a good way to make sure that the client is understood, and that the client is not being misunderstood.
+This is a good way to improve customer relations: when dealing with clients, it is essential that they feel heard.
+This is a good way to make sure that the client is understood rightly.
 A good understanding of the problem also minimizes errors in taking over requests, eliminating wasted employee time.
 For this to happen, the practitioner must take an empathetic attitude with the client, showing that they understand their discomfort and reassuring them about the speed of resolution.

 Asking for feedback: how do you find out what the weaknesses of your company's Help Desk are?
 By asking the people who use it directly: the customer.
 Customer feedback is the starting point for devising or modifying the customer service strategy; this is why it is necessary to constantly ask for an opinion on the service offered, thus being able to correct critical points as quickly as possible.
 Many companies decide not to ask for feedback directly from the customer for fear of negative evaluations, but this is precisely the objective of research: to discover what is decreasing customer satisfaction and to change it before it can lead the user to abandon the purchase.
 There are a number of ways to encourage customers to do this, such as creating a service evaluation form on the company's website, sending email surveys, or asking for feedback following the resolution of a ticket.
 This will allow you to uncover not only weaknesses but also the needs of your customers, what additional services they would need, what expectations they have of the product or company, etc.